EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/VO.search.md

 ### VO.search.search_mhtm_cat

 Search master HTM catalog Package: Catalog.search Description: A Master HTM catalog contains a list of HTM regions and the HDF file name containing the HTM region.
-This function can
+This function can search for objects near coordinates using such master HTM